Creating a Floating Alert Dialog like google translate with Material Design 3 in android

 var text: String? = null

-(Build.VERSION.SDK_INT >= Build.VERSION_CODES.M) {
+if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.M) {

 // Intent.EXTRA_PROCESS_TEXT support from 23 or above